 The relationship cost

-Every round of the arms race erodes trust.
+When parental controls not working becomes a recurring theme, every round of the arms race erodes trust.
 Your child starts hiding things.
 You start surveilling more aggressively.
 They feel monitored, not cared for.
 You feel manipulated, not respected.
 Research from the Oxford Internet Institute (Przybylski & Weinstein, 2019) found that restrictive mediation of technology — controlling access without explanation or involvement — was associated with increased conflict and decreased child wellbeing.

 I have watched this happen in my own household.
 Every time I patched a workaround, the conversation shifted from “how do we use screens well?” to “how do I catch them breaking the rules?”
 That is not the relationship I wanted, and I suspect it is not the one you want either.